In This Article

 “It’s for everyone who has textural issues, or fine lines or wrinkles."

-After the treatment, I peered closely at my skin in the mirror.
-It was only slightly pink in some areas, but for the most part, looked calm and smooth.
-I didn’t notice an extreme difference right off the bat, but it did look slightly brighter.
+I have to admit that I didn’t notice an extreme difference right off the bat, but it did look slightly brighter.
 I went home that night, taking care not to touch my face or get it wet until the 12 hours had passed.

 The next morning, my skin felt as smooth as a Fuji apple and I skipped my usual foundation, instead just dabbing a bit of concealer around my nose and under my eyes.
 I still didn’t notice a result that was truly mind-blowing, however, but was told it may take a few days for the full effect of the treatment to kick in.